JarnoRalli/gstreamer-examples/gst-examples/README.md

 # 1 Requirements

-* Python 3.8
+* Python
 * Gst-python
 * gstreamer1.0-plugins-bad
 * gstreamer1.0-libav
-* The following are needed only for PyTorch related examples
+* The following are needed for the PyTorch related examples
   * torch
   * torchvision